fritzalder/faulty-point-unit/02_table2_affected_runtimes/sgx-lkl/README.md

 **Note (runtime).** Building SGX-LKL may take a long time during the `make sim` target of their build script.
 On our lab machine, the process took around 30 minutes.
 Due to this time effort, LKL is also not included in the Travis CI.

-**Note (artifact).** The build and run-test steps were already executed on the lab machine for the ACSAC '20 artifact submission.
-As such, the `./run-test.sh` script can be repeatedly called as long as the target is not rebuilt.
-Unfortunately, SGX-LKL requires root privileges to install and build projects.

 ## Expected output

 The poc is a simple version of a modification of the FCW and MXCSR inside the enclave.
 After execution of `./run.sh`, the file `sgx-lkl-poisoned-run.txt` is generated which should contain the following lines: